-Table 15 - SAFEGUARDS REQUIRED OF REIMBURSABLE EMPLOYERS Provision
+Table 15 - SAFEGUARDS REQUIRED OF REIMBURSABLE EMPLOYERS

-State (1) Mandatory (M) Optional (O) Amount (3) Alabama М Bond amount for nonprofit organizations: Cannot use more than 5.40% or less than .50% of the covered payroll as determined by agency.
-Advance payment rate determined by employers total quarterly payroll and benefit costs for the most recent completed calendar year.
-Alaska М The larger or \$32,000 or 3.2% of the total wages paid in the four most recent calendar quarters Arkansas M Prepayment of expected charges Colorado O 0.1% to 3.6% total payroll, based on benefit costs 1 Connecticut O Not to exceed maximum tax rate 1 D.C. Ο 0.25% total payroll Florida 1 Georgia M 2.7% taxable payroll,no amount for government,reimbursable Hawaii М 0.2% total payroll Idaho O Based on potential benefit costs Kansas Ο 5.4% taxable payroll Kentucky O 2.0% total payroll 1 Maine M^1 2.0%-5.0% taxable payroll Maryland M 2.7% or 5.4% of taxable payroll, depends on wage base 1 Massachusetts O Not to exceed maximum tax rate 1 Michigan M^1 4.0% total payroll Mississippi O Bond in amount of 1.35% taxable payroll for nonprofit organization; Bond or revolving fund in amount of 2.0% of first \$6,000 per employee for political subdivisions.
-Missouri M^1 Bond equivalent to amount due in the previous calendar year or \$100,000, whichever is greater New Jersey O Not to exceed maximum tax rate New Mexico M^1 Surety bond equal to 2.7% of contributions times taxable wages 2 New York M^1 Determined by the Commissioner North Carolina M^1 1.0% taxable wages for the immediate four quarters preceding July 1 Ohio M 3.0% taxable payroll, but not more than \$2 million Oregon M 2% total payroll Pennsylvania M 1.0% taxable payroll 1 Puerto Rico M Determined by regulation Rhode Island Ο No greater than double the amount of estimated tax due each month, but not less than \$100 South Carolina M^1 Agency shall determine amount; none if property valued over \$2 million 1 South Dakota O Maximum new employer tax rate x 1 year taxable payroll Texas Ο Percentage of next 12 months' tax wages equal to max. rate for any employer liable for contributions Utah O 1.0% total payroll, maximum Virginia O Percentage of taxable wages determined by Commission Virgin Islands М 1.35% taxable payroll based on taxable wages for preceding year Washington Ο Based on benefit costs but not to exceed amount payable if employer were contributor Wisconsin M^3 4.0% of greater of last year's or current year's taxable payroll Wyoming O Maximum benefit amount multiplied by the number of employees or \$15,000 for new accounts or a letter from a"sponsor" assuming liability for unpaid debt
+State Provision Amount Mandatory (M) Optional (O) (1) (2) (3) Oregon М 2% total payroll Pennsylvania М 1.0% taxable payroll 1 Puerto Rico М Determined by regulation Rhode Island О No greater than double the amount of estimated tax due each month, but not less than \$100 South Carolina M^1 Agency shall determine amount; none if property valued over \$2 million 1 South Dakota О Maximum new employer tax rate x 1 year taxable payroll Texas Ο Percentage of next 12 months' tax wages equal to max. rate for any employer liable for contributions Utah О 1.0% total payroll, maximum Virginia О Percentage of taxable wages determined by Commission Virgin Islands М 1.35% taxable payroll based on taxable wages for preceding year Washington О Based on benefit costs but not to exceed amount payable if employer were contributor Wisconsin M^3 4.0% of greater of last year's or current year's taxable payroll Wyoming О Maximum benefit amount multiplied by the number of employees or \$15,000 for new accounts or a letter from a"sponsor" assuming liability for unpaid debt

-- Colorado: no requirement unless computed bond is \$100 or more; Connecticut: if administrator deems necessary for financial conditions; Florida: Indian tribes electing to become reimbursable employers must submit a surety bond.
-The amount of the bond is twice the average amount of benefits charged to the employer during each quarter of the preceding calendar year, or if there is an insufficient employment record, the bond is \$3,000 multiplied by 30% of the number of employees; Kentucky: 2.0% of total wages paid for employment for the four calendar quarters immediately preceding the effective date; Massachusetts: posting of security bond not currently in force.
-Maine, New Mexico: non-profits only; Maryland: 2.7% of taxable payroll if total taxable wages are less than 25 times the taxable wage base, and 5.4% of taxable payroll if total taxable wages equal or exceed 25 times the taxable wage base; Michigan: if employer pays gross wages exceeding \$100,000 in a calendar year (or in the case of an Indian Tribe or Tribal Unit, if the employer pays gross wages equaling or exceeding \$100,000 in a calendar year).
-Missouri, New York: Indian tribes only; North Carolina: non-profit organizations are required to maintain 1% of taxable payroll for previous year in account.
-Benefit charges reconciled annually; Pennsylvania: per Section 501(c)(3), non-profit employers electing reimbursable coverage must submit an IRS exemption letter and the appropriate collateral with their application.
+- 1. Colorado: no requirement unless computed bond is \$100 or more.
+Connecticut: if administrator deems necessary for financial conditions.
+Florida: Indian tribes electing to become reimbursable employers must submit a surety bond.
+The amount of the bond is twice the average amount of benefits charged to the employer during each quarter of the preceding calendar year, or if there is an insufficient employment record, the bond is \$3,000 multiplied by 30% of the number of employees.
+Kentucky: 2.0% of total wages paid for employment for the 4 calendar quarters immediately preceding the effective date.
+Massachusetts: posting of security bond not currently in force.
+Maine, New Mexico: non-profits only.
+Maryland: 2.7% of taxable payroll if total taxable wages are less than 25 times the taxable wage base, and 5.4% of taxable payroll if total taxable wages equal or exceed 25 times the taxable wage base.
+Michigan: if employer pays gross wages exceeding \$100,000 in a calendar year (or in the case of an Indian tribe or tribal unit, if the employer pays gross wages equaling or exceeding \$100,000 in a calendar year).
+Missouri, New York: Indian tribes only.
+North Carolina: non-profit organizations are required to maintain 1% of taxable payroll for previous year in account.
+Benefit charges reconciled annually.
+Pennsylvania: per Section 501(c)(3), non-profit employers electing reimbursable coverage must submit an IRS exemption letter and the appropriate collateral with their application.
 Political subdivisions and Commonwealth entities are not required to submit a collateral deposit.
-South Carolina: safeguard required for reimbursable employers is bonding of tax rate 20 multiplied by taxable wages in previous year (if the entity is valued at less than \$2 million). this is mandatory. - 2.
-New Mexico: if wages were not paid in each of the preceding four calendar quarters, the amount of the surety bond will be based on estimated taxable wages. - 3.
+South Carolina: safeguard required for reimbursable employers is bonding of tax rate 20 multiplied by taxable wages in previous year (if the entity is valued at less than \$2 million).
+This is mandatory. - 2.
+New Mexico: if wages were not paid in each of the preceding 4 calendar quarters, the amount of the surety bond will be based on estimated taxable wages. - 3.
 Wisconsin: Indian tribes and tribal units electing or continuing reimbursement financing of benefits for calendar years beginning after December 31, 2010 no longer required to provide financial security ("file assurance of reimbursement") for their statutory obligations to reimburse the unemployment reserve fund for unemployment benefits paid on their accounts.